habibcomsats/NVFlare/docs/flare_overview.rst

 High-level System Architecture
 ==============================
-As outlined above, NVIDIA FLARE includes components that allow researchers and developers to build and deploy end-to-end federated learning applications.
+As outlined above, [BLINDED] FLARE includes components that allow researchers and developers to build and deploy end-to-end federated learning applications.

 The high-level architecture is shown in the diagram below.

-This includes the foundational components of the NVIDIA FLARE API and tools for privacy preservation and secure management of the platform.
+This includes the foundational components of the [BLINDED] FLARE API and tools for privacy preservation and secure management of the platform.

 On top of this foundation are the building blocks for federated learning applications,